-- (a) interest rate risk all loans are with subsidiaries of the Linde plc group.
-As such interest rates are set and managed within the Linde plc group; and - (b) Investment risk as a holding company, Storeshield Limited is exposed to the risk of impairment through poor performing subsidiaries.
-Impairment reviews are carried out to effectively manage and mitigate this risk.
+- (a) foreign exchange risk the company maintains forward contracts and forward currency options to manage its foreign currency exposure; - (b) interest rate risk all loans are with subsidiaries of the Linde plc group.
+As such, interest rates are set and managed within the Linde plc group; and - (c) investment risk as a holding company, BOC Investment Holdings Limited is exposed to the risk of impairment through poor performing subsidiaries.
+Impairment reviews are carried out to effectively manage and mitigate the risk.